WesleySkeen/Our-FSharp-Journey/README.md

-# My-FSharp-Journey
+# Our-FSharp-Journey
-Playing with F# to get to grips with it
+Recently we were tasked with migrating a c# project code to f#.
+The code in question is some ms Orleans grains.
+The idea of this repo is to document findings and useful things we learn along the way.

 *This doc will be a WIP and will expand as my journey goes on*